ShuvroWritesCode/SOP-RAG-app/README.md

 **`ERROR: relation "document_chunks" does not exist`**

-The backend runs `sequelize.sync({ alter: true })` on startup — tables are created in order.
+The backend runs `sequelize.sync()` on startup (with optional alter controlled by `DB_SYNC_ALTER`) — tables are created in order.
 This error should not persist past the first successful boot.
 If it does, check that Postgres is healthy before the backend starts (`depends_on: db: condition: service_healthy` handles this in Docker Compose).

 ---

 **OpenRouter 401 or embedding model errors**

 1. Verify `OPENROUTER_API_KEY` is set in `backend/.env`.
-2. Confirm your account has credits for `openai/text-embedding-3-small` and `openai/gpt-4o` at [openrouter.ai](https://openrouter.ai).
+2. Confirm your account has credits for `openai/text-embedding-3-small` and your selected chat model (default seeded active: `openai/gpt-4.1`) at [openrouter.ai](https://openrouter.ai).

 ---